 - level of lagoon prior to opening

-- · date and time of opening
+- date and time of opening

 - location and length of excavation

-- approximate width and depth of channel
+- approximate width and depth of channel (recorded at least hourly)

 - ocean swell conditions (wave height and direction)

 - preceding rainfall

 - date of closure and cause

 - digital photographs.

-If possible, photographs at later time intervals after breakout initiation has occurred are to also be captured, at least until the lagoon has emptied such that tidal conditions prevail.
+If possible, photographs at later time intervals after breakout initiation has occurred are to also be made, at least until the lagoon has emptied to tidal conditions.